Alphabetical Data Element List:

 LOWER DIVISION TRANSFER (LDxfer) - Students who transfer to HSU, but have completed fewer than 60 transferable semester (90 quarter) units.
 See Transfer for more information.

-LOW INCOME (low_income) - Family's taxable income (total-standard deduction) less than 150% federal poverty level.
+LOW INCOME (low_income) - When applying for financial aid, low income standing is based on the family's self-report taxable income (total-standard deduction) less than 150% federal poverty level.

 MAJOR - Description of the student's current major; see the HSU Colleges, Departments, Study Fields, and Majors for detailed information.

 MASTERS - are students seeking a master's degree (MA, MBA, MS, MSW, or MFA).

 MINOR - students may declare a minor or a second major, but are not required to do so until they apply for graduation.
 Because of this, the minor code information provided for current students is extremely incomplete.

 NATIONAL STUDENT CLEARINGHOUSE - More than 3,500 colleges and universities, enrolling over 98% of all students in public and private U.S. institutions, participate in the Clearinghouse.
 Participating institutions provide access to actual enrollment and degree information on each of their students to us.
 See more at: www.studentclearinghouse.org/

 NEW STUDENTS - New Students identifies those newly admitted to the University for a given term.

 ORIGIN OF STUDENTS - Based on the prior Institution of Origin attended and depends on the type of student.
 Some reports group origin by state, county, city, or zip code.
 Other reports use regions defined by the Enrollment Planning Service, augmented by a “local” region consisting of 955xx zip codes.
 Read more about Region of Origin.